AmzroSevca/dns-zone-exporter-template/README.md

-# dns-zone-exporter-template
+# DNS Zone Exporter Template
 Simple HTML table template built for selecting HTML table elements within DNS record pages using DevTools and dumping the contents into a local file for safekeeping and reference.
+Please keep in mind that this is just a template and not an automated process.
+You must find and select the HTMl tables yourself within the DNS Zone / DNS records page of your domain registrar.
+This is just an easy way to keep that information organized in a neat manner since not all registrars offer the feature of exporting DNS records as a document.